INFORM’s Tips for a Cleaner, “Greener” Holiday

 - A reusable seltzer canister with rechargeable cartridge.

-- Manual or solar-powered appliances, rather than battery-operated
+- Manual or solar-powered appliances, rather than battery-operated or plug-in ones.

 - A set of rechargeable batteries and charger.